Medical Humanities Scholarly Concentration

 Modern medicine is in search of a soul.
 The crucial question is this:

-We believe that medicine exists in the truest sense when science, technology, and the craftsmanship of the physician are applied with the deepest respect for the humanity of the patient.
+We believe that medicine exists in the truest sense when science, technology, and the craftsmanship of the physician are applied with the deepest respect for the patient’s humanity.